Feeling a chill because you’re getting error code 270 from your Lennox® furnace?

 - Ignitor becomes as hot as 2,500 degrees Fahrenheit and ignites burner gas.

-A furnace ignitor should last approximately three to five years before it breaks and has to be subbed out for a new part.
+A furnace ignitor should last approximately three to five years before it cracks and needs to be subbed out for a new part.
 It can stop working sooner if you don’t replace your air filter regularly, since a clogged one can cause your HVAC equipment to short cycle.

 What Happens When a Furnace Ignitor Breaks Down